Adomancer/URLscanner/README.md

 # 🔍 OSINT URL Scanner

-OSINT URL Scanner adalah aplikasi berbasis Python + Flask untuk menganalisis daftar URL dari sisi keamanan.
+OSINT URL Scanner is a Python + Flask based application for analyzing a list of URLs for security purposes.
-Alat ini dirancang untuk kegiatan investigasi dan riset keamanan siber secara _educational purpose only_.
+This tool is designed for cybersecurity investigation and research activities for _educational purpose only_.

 ![Badge](https://img.shields.io/badge/Powered%20By-Flask-blue)
 ![Badge](https://img.shields.io/badge/Scan-Shodan%20%2B%20VirusTotal-green)